 For some, being in a discipleship relationship seems daunting.
 I remember thinking that if I discipled or mentored someone I really needed to have my act together.
 On the other hand, I thought if I was “discipled” by someone then I needed to share all my dirt and I wasn’t so sure I was ready to do that.
 Honestly, I didn’t have a very wholistic view of discipleship.
 It seemed kind of like a transaction between me and another person.
 Yet, “disciple” is what Jesus emphasizes in the Great Commission verses in Matthew 28.
 He says to “make disciples.”

-My practical thoughts for this come out of my experiences as a staff member with CRU working directly with college students for 25 plus years, as part of my church family here in College Station, as a mom and even from my experiences during my college years.
+My practical thoughts for this come out of my experiences as a staff member with CRU working directly with college students over the years, as part of my church family here in College Station, as a mom and even from my experiences during my college years.
 While in college I worked an internship which was centered around developing people.
-I helped people with disabilities take the next step to becoming employable.
+I helped people who had significant barriers take the next step to becoming employable.
 I would ask myself, “What do they need as a next step toward the overall goal of employment?”
-I think discipleship is similar to this: taking next steps for our growth as a person and in becoming more like Christ.
+I think discipleship is similar to this: taking next steps for our growth and in becoming more like Christ.
 So, what does this look like in a regular discipleship time?

 The Overall Purpose